SnappyJoeGW2/Elementalist-Simulator/README.md

 - **No elemental/pet simulation** — Lesser Elementals (Fire Elemental, Earth Elemental, etc.) are not simulated.
 Elite Glyph of Elementals always casts Fire variant and only (automatically) applies burning.
 Strike damage is not included (~520 DPS loss).
 - **No healing or dodge simulation** — outgoing healing, barrier, and evade frames are not modelled.
 Healing Power is tracked in attributes but has no effect on the simulation output.
 - Healer and support builds are not the focus of this tool.
+- Currently, it's not possible to precast skills before the combat (e.g. Frost Aura and swap to Earth)
+- Currently, it's not possible to precast Overload skills, so that they start combat at the last tick.

 ---